The Newfoundland sealers who got stranded on the ice for weeks

 Dozens of sealers had spent more than a month on board boats that had become trapped in ice near Baie Verte, N.L., in the spring of 1984.

-Newfoundland had been dealing with major ice problems that year — including an ice storm and a massive ice build-up around various communities — and the stranded sealers were one more emergency that had to be dealt with.
+Newfoundland and Labrador had been dealing with major ice problems that year — including an ice storm and a massive ice build-up around various communities — and the stranded sealers were one more emergency that had to be dealt with.

 "Some 50 men are trapped at sea and they don't dare abandon their boats because the boats could float off when the ice breaks up," the CBC's Barbara Yaffe reported on May 9, 1984.